Clan McDuck: Locksley McDuck

-Hugh McDuck
+Hugh "Seafoam" McDuck

 Captain Hugh "Seafoam" McDuck (1710-1776) was a McDuck relative who settled in Glasgow in 1727, as the clan had been driven from their ancestral home of Dismal Downs in 1675.
 Hugh turned to the sea for a living and became a successful merchant.
 He obtained his own ship, the Golden Goose, and became known by the nickname "Seafoam".

 In 1753, Seafoam McDuck signed a contract with Swindle McSue to deliver a cargo of horseradish to Jamaica.
 But McSue sabotaged the Golden Goose and the ship sank before reaching Jamaica.
 Upon returning to Scotland, Seafoam McDuck learned that his contract with McSue contained fine print stating that if the shipment was not completed, McDuck would forfeit all his possessions to McSue.
 Seafoam escaped with nothing but the clothes on his back, a silver pocket watch, and the golden dentures in his mouth.
 It is later presumed that Seafoam was involved in the American Revolutionary War and died in 1776.
 His descendant Quagmire McDuck inherited the silver pocket watch.
 Seafoam McDuck first appears in The Horseradish Story (1953) by Carl Barks.
+According to Don Rosa, he is Scrooge's great-great-great-grandfather.

 His ghost makes a cameo appearance in the 2017 DuckTales series episode, "The Secret(s) of Castle McDuck".

+Potcrack McDuck

+Potcrack McDuck was a member of Clan McDuck, who invented steam-powered bagpipes in 1767, his invention later inspired James Watt to create the steam engine.